COVID-19 Testing Options

 Health & Wellness

 HOW COVID-19 SPREADS

 COVID-19 is thought to spread mainly through close contact from person-to-person.
 Some people without symptoms may be able to spread the virus.
 We are still learning about how the virus spreads and the severity of illness it causes.

 (The CDC website is offered in multiple languages)

 PROTECT YOURSELF & OTHERS

-Getting vaccinated is the best way to reduce your risk of COVID-19.
+Getting vaccinated and boosted is the best way to reduce your risk of COVID-19.
 Here are other steps you can take to slow the spread: